DataSF/draft-publishing-standards/canonical-lists/street-centerline-and-intersection-identifiers.md

 ## Use

 * Centerline Node Network IDs as a reference in other geographic data like addresses or parcels
-* To model transportation network connectivity
+* To model the transportation network

 ### Accepted Values
 * Every centerline and node will have an identifier Centerline Node Network (CNN) ID